Starscade/ALXX/README.md

-# liberolibro
+# Sefer Septuagint

-The Septuagint compiled in Markdown.
+"Write for me the Torah of Moshe, your teacher." —Ptolemy II